kevin00830/twitter-rest-api/README.md

 ### Overview

-The goal of this app is to allow an administrator to create 'battles' between two hashtags and analyze the number of typos in tweets tagged with them.
+The goal of this app is to allow a user to create 'battles' between two hashtags and analyze the number of typos in tweets tagged with them.

-With the BoHT application, administrator can:
+With the BoHT application, user can:

 - pull/post a tweet with photo/video through Twitter App.
 - create/read/update/delete a battle by specifying the start & end date times.